Growing White Sapote In Phoenix Arizona

 Fertilizing and Growth Rate

 White sapotes are sensitive to soil salinity.
 Since Phoenix area water is already high in salts, the safest thing to do is to not use any chemical fertilizers.
-Soil amendments such as compost are still beneficial, and seasonal deep soakings with gypsum will help keep the plant healthier.
+Top dressing soil amendments such as compost are beneficial, but not necessary.
+I do not fertilize my white sapote at all with nitrogen fertilizers and it grows steadily.
+If a white sapote tree is grown in the grass, make sure to stay several feet away from the drip line of the tree when fertilizing the grass.

 Propagation